 Verification may take up to four weeks after all required documentation is received by the office of Financial Aid and Scholarships (FAS).
 The verification process cannot be completed until the FAS receives all required documentation.
 A student will not be awarded financial aid until all required information is received and processed by KU FAS, completing the financial aid file.

-If a student is selected for KU verification, the student will be sent a notification to the student's registered KU email account.
+If a student is selected for KU verification, the student will be sent a notification to the student's registered KU email account (incoming freshmen will receive the email at their home email address prior to the start of Fall classes).
 The student may also check the items on the student's “To Do List’ at https://sa.ku.edu > Enroll & Pay > Student Center To Do List.

 If information from documents submitted conflicts with a student’s FAFSA, the FAS may require additional information to resolve the discrepancy.
 The FAS will contact the student via email to request additional information when applicable.